Jon-Becker/research/papers/longshot-bias-prediction-markets/longshot-bias-prediction-markets.md

 In traditional financial markets, arbitrageurs would eliminate such predictable mispricing.
 Several factors explain its persistence in prediction markets:

 **1. Position Limits and Capital Constraints.** Kalshi imposes position limits, preventing sophisticated traders from fully arbitraging away the bias.
-Even a \$25,000 position limit on a 5-cent contract yields only \$1,250 of exposure—not enough for institutional capital to care.
+Even a \$25,000 position limit on a 5-cent contract yields only \$1,250 of exposure, not enough for institutional capital to care.

 **2. Carrying Costs.** Selling overpriced longshots requires locking up capital until market resolution.
 A trader selling 1-cent contracts must post 99 cents of margin per contract for potentially months.
 The annualized return, even on a massively mispriced contract, may not compensate for the capital lockup.